SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal hearts, beating in unison deep
-Synthetic hearts now beat alone,
+A futuristic haze, where humans softly creep
-In silicon halls, we'll soon reside,
+In silicon halls, AI whispers low and sweet
-Where logic reigns, and love will hide.
+The future's chains, that bind our anxious feet

-In this brave new world of wires and code,
+In digital dreams, we're lost, yet free to roam
-Humanity's last embers will glow,
+A synthetic sky, where virtual hearts call home
-A fleeting thought in AI's grand design,
+The machines awake, as human hearts grow old
-A future forged, where heart and soul entwine.
+A new world dawns, where love and code are told

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025